apache/paimon/docs/content/concepts/primary-key-table.md

   {{< /tabs >}}

+* `collect`:
+  The collect function collects elements into an Array.
+By default, it will deduplicate elements.
+You can set `fields.<field-name>.distinct=false` to allow collect duplicate elements.

 Only `sum` and `product` supports retraction (`UPDATE_BEFORE` and `DELETE`), others aggregate functions do not support retraction.
 If you allow some functions to ignore retraction messages, you can configure:
 `'fields.${field_name}.ignore-retract'='true'`.